mz3/messenger-api/README.md

 - No authentication/authorization/registration
 - Messages can be spoofed
-- Messages are not private
+- Chats are not private

 ## Dependencies